Terms & Conditions for ConocoPhillips

 17. EXPORT COMPLIANCE

 17.1.
 Contractor shall comply (and shall ensure that its officers, directors, and Personnel and the other members of Contractor Group and their respective officers, directors, and Personnel comply), with all Applicable Laws relating to export and re-export control, including those applicable for the United Kingdom and those of the United States.
-Notwithstanding anything to the contrary in this Clause 17, neither Party will be required to meet its obligations under the Purchase Order if doing so would result in such Party, in its reasonable opinion, violating Applicable Laws.
+Notwithstanding anything to the contrary in this Article 17, neither Party will be required to meet its obligations under the Purchase Order if doing so would result in such Party, in its reasonable opinion, violating Applicable Laws.

 17.2.
 Contractor is responsible for obtaining any authorisations or licences required under all applicable export control regimes, including, without limitation, licences required for the transfer of any regulated technology to nationals of certain countries.